-CAV 260.
-AIRCRAFT ENGINE OPERATION.
-The study of aircraft engine types; their design, construction, and operation.
-Review of auxiliary engine systems as part of the aircraft powerplant system.
-Prerequisite: CAV 250.
-3

-CAV 271.
+- CAV 271.
 HUMAN FACTORS.
 Examination of the importance of interpersonal skills and human interaction in relation to safety and effectiveness in the cockpit.
 Includes the concepts of processes, role issues, and practice in implementing these concepts.
 Prerequisite: CAV 250.
-3

-CAV 351.
+3 - CAV 350.
+INSTRUMENT PILOT GROUND.
+Aircraft instruments, FAA regulations, ATC procedures, radio navigation, SIDS, STARS, communications phraseology, aircraft operations, and aircraft performance as applied to instrument flying and flight planning.
+Designed to help the student prepare for the FAA Written Examination.
+Prerequisites: CAV 250 and Private Pilot Certificate; or permission of department chair.
+3 - CAV 351.
 INSTRUMENT RATING FLIGHT.
 Designed to give the instrument flight experience necessary to obtain the instrument flight rating.
 Not for aviation majors.
 Prerequisites: Minimum grade of C in CAV 350, or permission of department chair, and a minimum of 125 hours in airplanes.
 Special Fee.
-3

-CAV 352.
+3 - CAV 352.
 COMMERCIAL PILOT GROUND.
 Procedures, operations, and regulations necessary to prepare the student for the FAA Commercial Pilot Airplane Written Examination.
 Prerequisite: MAT 104, CAV 260 and Private Pilot Certificate; or permission of department chair.
-3

-CAV 353.
+3 - CAV 353.
 COMMERCIAL/INSTRUMENT I. Dual and solo flying to prepare the student for the basic instrument phase check.
 Includes introduction to commercial maneuvers and high performance aircraft.
 Supervised dual night cross country and solo cross country.
 Special Fee.
 Prerequisite: CAV 251 or Private Pilot Certificate.
 Corequisite: CAV 350.
-3

-CAV 354.
+3 - CAV 354.
 COMMERCIAL/INSTRUMENT II.
 Dual and solo flying to prepare the student for navigation and high performance aircraft phase checks.
 Solo practice and solo cross country.
 Special Fee.
 Prerequisite: CAV 353.
-3

-CAV 355.
+3 - CAV 355.
 COMMERCIAL/INSTRUMENT III.
 Dual and solo flying to prepare the student for the instrument approach phase check and final phase check for the Instrument Rating and Commercial Pilot Certificate.
 Solo practice and solo cross country.
 Dual cross country.
 Special Fee.
 Prerequisites: Minimum grade of C in CAV 352, or permission of department chair, and CAV 354.
-3

-CAV 357.
+3 - CAV 357.
 AERODYNAMICS.
 A study of aircraft design and performance.
 Prerequisites: CAV 250, or permission of department chair.
-3

-CAV 360.
+3 - CAV 360.
 FLIGHT INSTRUCTOR GROUND.
 Ground instruction of fundamentals of instruction and aeronautical knowledge necessary to instruct primary and advanced flight maneuvers and procedures.
 Designed to prepare the student for the FAA CFI written and practical examinations.
 Special Fee.
 Prerequisite: CAV 355, Instrument Rating, and Commercial Pilot License.
-3

-CAV 361.
+3 - CAV 361.
 CERTIFIED FLIGHT INSTRUCTOR.
 Dual flight instruction designed to prepare the student for the FAA CFI practical flight examination.
 Prerequisite: CAV 355.
-3

-CAV 362.
+3 - CAV 362.
 MULTI-ENGINE GROUND.
 Theory, procedures, maneuvers, and operation of multi-engine aircraft.
-Designed to prepare the student for multiengine flight.
+Designed to prepare the student for multi-engine flight.
 Prerequisites: CAV 357, CAV 354, CAV 352.
 3